A Smoothed GMM for Dynamic Quantile Preferences Estimation: Large sample properties

 for each $k=1,\ldots,d_Z$ and $l=1,\ldots,d_\beta$, where $\tilde{\vecf{\beta}}$ lies between $\vecf{\beta}_{0}$ and $\hat{\vecf{\beta}}_{\mathrm{1s}}$ (defined in \cref{a:B} and \cref{eqn:def-est-1s}, respectively). \end{assumption}

 \begin{assumption} For the weighting matrix, $\hat{\matf{W}} \pconv \matf{W}$, and both are symmetric, positive definite matrices. \end{assumption}

-Our assumptions are an extended version of those in \citeposs{deCastroGalvaoKaplanLiu19}, as we use the similar smoothed GMM framework.
+Our assumptions are an extended version of those in \citeposs{deCastroGalvaoKaplanLiu19}, as we use a similar smoothed GMM framework.
 The difference is that \citet{deCastroGalvaoKaplanLiu19} consider only a single choice at a fixed quantile.
 That is, they use instruments $Z_1$ (say for choice 1) to identify and estimate parameter $\beta$ at each given $\tau$.
 In contrast, we consider multiple choices and jointly estimate the $\tau$ as well as the other parameters.
 That is, we use instruments $Z_1$ for choice 1 and $Z_2$ for choice 2 ($d_{Z_1}+d_{Z_2}$ number of instruments in total) to jointly identify and estimate $(\beta,\tau)$.

-The following is a brief discussion on our assumptions. \Cref{a:XYZ,a:Lambda,a:B,a:Z} extends \citeposs{deCastroGalvaoKaplanLiu19} assumptions in the single choice framework to our stack multiple choices framework. \Cref{a:B} assumes the population parameters are uniquely identified. \Cref{a:Z} assumes the instruments has finite second moment. \Cref{a:Itilde,a:h} makes the same assumptions as in \citet{deCastroGalvaoKaplanLiu19} on the smoothing function (to replace the indicator function) and the smoothing bandwidth to make the smoothing asymptotically negligible (i.e., smoothing bandwidth goes to zero). \Cref{a:Y} assumes the conditional distribution of structural function given instrument is continuous at zero. \Cref{a:ULLN} assumes the ULLN of the smoothed moments. \Cref{a:U} guarantees the local identification. \Cref{a:CLT} assumes the CLT of the smoothed moments at the true parameter. \Cref{a:G-est} guarantees the consistency for the asymptotic covariance matrix estimator. \Cref{a:W} is a regular assumption for GMM.
-The detailed discussions of the primitive conditions of the high-level assumption assumed in \cref{a:ULLN,a:CLT,a:G-est} can be found in \citet[p.
+The following is a brief discussion on our assumptions. \Cref{a:XYZ,a:Lambda,a:B,a:Z} extends \citeposs{deCastroGalvaoKaplanLiu19} assumptions in the single choice framework to our stack multiple choices framework. \Cref{a:B} assumes the population parameters are uniquely identified. \Cref{a:Z} assumes the instruments have finite second moment. \Cref{a:Itilde,a:h} makes the same assumptions as in \citet{deCastroGalvaoKaplanLiu19} on the smoothing function (to replace the indicator function) and the smoothing bandwidth to make the smoothing asymptotically negligible (i.e., smoothing bandwidth goes to zero). \Cref{a:Y} assumes the conditional distribution of the structural function given the instrument is continuous at zero. \Cref{a:ULLN} assumes the ULLN of the smoothed moments. \Cref{a:U} guarantees the local identification. \Cref{a:CLT} assumes the CLT of the smoothed moments at the true parameter. \Cref{a:G-est} guarantees the consistency of the asymptotic covariance matrix estimator. \Cref{a:W} is a regular assumption for GMM.
+The detailed discussions and illustrations of the primitive conditions of the high-level assumption assumed in \cref{a:ULLN,a:CLT,a:G-est} can be found in \citet[p.
 139--142]{deCastroGalvaoKaplanLiu19}.
+For example, \citet[Lemma B.1]{deCastroGalvaoKaplanLiu19} provide sufficient lower-level assumptions that yields the ULLN assumed in \cref{a:ULLN}.
+Theorem 3.13 in \citet[Ch.
+2]{Wooldridge86} and Proposition 1 of \cite{Andrews91CLT} provide conditions that yield the CLT in \cref{a:CLT} under weak dependence.